 2007 Rippon Lake Wanaka Central Otago New Zealand Pinot Noir

 alc., $50, Diam closure.
 Mature vines.
 Aged 15 months in French oak barrels.

 Unfined and unfiltered.
 Imported by Station Imports, Colorado Springs, Colorado.

 Immature aromas of black cherries, green olive and seasoned oak.
 Crisp and

 juicy black cherry core with a pleasing grip of acidity and minerality on the finish.

 Still needs to shed substantial tannins.
 If you drink now, decant, or better yet,

 cellar for a year or two at least.
 A little more luscious than usual for Rippon Pinot

 Noir.
-A stellar wine that is Very good.
+A stellar wine.
+Very good.